nadamian/AWAR/README.md

 For the uninitiated, this article is a good introduction: https://library.fangraphs.com/misc/war/, as is this video: https://www.youtube.com/watch?v=ipD053CE3PI&t=567s.
 The purpose of this project is twofold.
 First I want to develop my comfort working with numpy to (hopefully) efficiently manipulate large datasets.
 Second, I hope to adress issues I have with the methods sites like baseball reference and fangraphs use to calculate war, particularly as it pertains to assessing the values of stolen bases.
-Most of the data I take issue with can be found on this page at fangraphs: https://www.fangraphs.com/guts.aspx?type=cn
+Most of the data I take issue with can be found on this page at fangraphs: https://www.fangraphs.com/guts.aspx?type=cn.
+In particular, the fact that the value of a stolen base is taken to be static, rather than varying with the run environment as all other events do, is clearly a methodological error.
+Additionally, I know that Fangraphs does not differentiate between the value of a strikeout vs a fly-out vs a ground out from the batter's perspective.
+I don't have the data to do this yet but I would like to add that distinction to my project as well.

 Currently Finished: